Hurstwood Horses – Eventing

 Millie went extremely well this year and we will be moving her forward during 2015.
 We are looking forward to some very favourable results.

 William started 2014 extremely well, every time he went out he was always in the top 5! and winning his class on several occasions.
 Unfortunately in August when competing at Firle although he came 5th overall he had a ligament injury.
 Fortunately, it was picked up very quickly by Liane and the vet was on site and in attendance within an hour.
 Unfortunately now he is on box rest together with working strictly to a recovery programme.
 He has had stem cell therapy because it was caught early and as he is very young, we are quietly optimistic that he will come back into full work but, it is a very long process.
-Priors Farm, Duncan Harrison has been in attendance from exception and is keeping a watchful eye throughout his recovery programme.
+Priors Farm, Duncan Harrison has been in attendance from inception and is keeping a watchful eye throughout his recovery programme.
 Lets all keep our fingers crossed.
 Without a doubt William is a star in the making!
 Liane was devastated.

 As you can see a roller coaster year.
 We will keep fighting on and remember that anything is possible.